I Love How You Love Me: Background

 Entering the Top 40 of the Billboard Hot 100 in October 1961, "I Love How You Love Me" reached No. 5 that November.

+The song peaked at no.6 on the New Zealand lever hit parade charts.

-Billboard named the song #100 on their list of 100 Greatest Girl Group Songs of All Time.
+Billboard named the song #100 on their list of the "100 Greatest Girl Group Songs of All Time".

 The song was used in episode 5 of the 2017 Twin Peaks continuation.

 Bobby Vinton version

 Background

 Bobby Vinton made a comeback in the late 1960s when producer Billy Sherrill had him remake songs which had been hits a few years previous.
 Vinton took his cover of "I Love How You Love Me" to No. 9 on the Billboard Hot 100 and No. 2 on the Billboard Easy Listening chart.
 The hit re-vitalized Vinton's recording career and was certified Gold by the RIAA.
 Due to the success of the single, Epic Records released the album I Love How You Love Me that was also a best seller into 1969.
 Vinton followed up with a version of "To Know Him Is to Love Him" with a track entitled, "To Know You Is to Love You" (coincidentally Vinton's precedent single to "I Love How You Love Me" had been a remake of "Halfway to Paradise" the Tony Orlando hit to which "I Love How You Love Me" had been written as the intended followup).